sam-goodwin/punchcard/README.md

 });
 ```

-### Conclusion

-This style of programming should feel familiar - the idea is to map ordinary in-memory data structures and algorithms to the AWS Cloud.
-So, instead of using in-memory hash maps, you use a DynamoDB Table, and instead of an in-memory queue, it's an AWS SQS Queue, etc.

 ## [Examples]([examples](https://github.com/sam-goodwin/punchcard/blob/master/examples/lib))
 More detailed examples can be found in the source:
 * [Stream Processing](https://github.com/sam-goodwin/punchcard/blob/master/examples/lib/stream-processing.ts) - respond to SNS notifications with a Lambda Function; subscribe notifications to a SQS Queue and process them with a Lambda Function; process and forward data from a SQS Queue to a Kinesis Stream; sink records from the Stream to S3 and catalog it in a Glue Table.